jacechua/amazon-ec2-instance/README.md

 # aws-ec2-instances
-Deep dive and hands-on with AWS EC2 instances.
+Deep dive and hands-on with Amazon EC2 instances.